LosCompadresTech/active-directory-homelab/README.md

 ## Step 2: Static IP Configuration

-I configured a static IP address on DC01 to ensure reliable communication for domain services and DNS.
+I configured DC01 with a static IP address so client machines can consistently locate the domain controller.
+I also set DC01 to use itself as the preferred DNS server because it will provide DNS services for the Active Directory domain.

 ![Static IP](screenshots/02-dc01-static-ip.png)